-States Sue Drugmakers Over Alleged Generic Price-Fixing Scheme
+States Sue Drugmakers Over Alleged Generic-Price-Fixing Scheme

 Connecticut Attorney General William Tong has a skin condition called rosacea, and he says he takes the antibiotic doxycycline once a day for it.